We are taking applications for Live/Work Studio #3

 Kaneem Smith is a sculpture and installation artist from Houston, TX.

 Colleen O’Brien is a painter.
-She graduated with a BFA from Texas Tech University in 2014 and is currently based in San Antonio, TX.
+She graduated with a BFA from Texas Tech University in 2014 and is based in San Antonio, TX.

 David Lindsay is a painter.
-He graduated with a MFA from Indiana University of Pennsylvania and is currently an Associate Professor in Foundations and Drawing at Texas Tech University.
+He graduated with a MFA from Indiana University of Pennsylvania and is an Associate Professor in Foundations and Drawing at Texas Tech University.